NaveenKaliannan/guide-to-good-software/DevOps/Linux.md

 SFTP (ssh file transfer protocol or secure FTP) ssh - secure shell to access a machine
 ```
+* **/etc/nsswitch.conf** a critical system configuration file that controls how the Linux system looks up various types of information, and should be modified with caution
+* **/etc/hostname** simple way for local applications to identify the hostname of the Linux machine, without needing to resolve a full domain name.
+It is a local configuration file, separate from the /etc/hosts file which maps hostnames to IP addresses
+* **/etc/sysconfig/network** is used to specify information about the desired network configuration on the Linux server.
+It contains settings such as: NETWORKING=yes/no - whether to configure networking or not.
+FORWARD_IPV4=yes/no - whether to perform IP forwarding or not.
+HOSTNAME=hostname - the hostname of the server.
+GATEWAY=gwip - the IP address of the remote network gateway.
+GATEWAYDEV=gwdev - the device name (e.g. eth0) used to access the remote gateway
+* **/etc/sysconfig/network-scripts/ifcfg-nic** is used to configure the network interface settings for a specific network interface (NIC) on a Linux system.
+The file contains various parameters that define the configuration of the network interface, such as: DEVICE=nic - the name of the network interface device (e.g. eth0, enp1s0).
+BOOTPROTO=none/dhcp - the boot protocol to use, either static IP or DHCP.
+ONBOOT=yes/no - whether to bring up the interface at system boot.
+IPADDR=ipaddr - the static IP address if using a fixed IP configuration.
+NETMASK=netmask - the subnet mask if using a fixed IP configuration.
+GATEWAY=gwip - the default gateway IP address if using a fixed IP configuration.
 * **/etc/hosts** is used for name resolution and contains ip address and its corresponding domain name.
 ```
 ip address host-name or user-defined-alias-name (alias name for the amazon.com is ama.com)